mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 If both the MySQL and JSON responses are required then a single service can be configured with both types of listener.

-As with any other listeners within MaxScale the listeners can be bound to a particular interface by use of the address= parameter.
+As with any other listeners within MariaDB MaxScale the listeners can be bound to a particular interface by use of the address= parameter.
 This allows the access to the maxinfo data to be limited to the localhost by adding an address=localhost parameter in the configuration file.

 ```
 [MaxInfo Listener]